ElaXan/GCAndroid/README.md

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/Score-Inc/GCAndroid/main/install.sh)
 ```
-* If you want use that again just enter this command
+* To run it for the second time, copy and paste this to Termux
 ```bash
 gcandroid
 ```

 ## Edit Mongodb Database
-If you want edit mongodb database, you can use [this app](https://play.google.com/store/apps/details?id=com.mongolime.app)\
+To edit mongodb database, use [this app](https://play.google.com/store/apps/details?id=com.mongolime.app)\
 If you don't have money to buy for the app, you can search for other apk or search for crack App that exist in Internet...

-Make sure mongodb is running with this command
+Make sure mongodb is running.
+To check its status copy and paste this to Termux
 ```bash
 sudo service mongodb start
 ```